 Justice is the word of this era.
-We hear it on the news, social media, in a workplace, in our communities and our churches.
+We hear it on the news, social media, in the workplace, in our communities and in our churches.
 We hear the rallying calls for social justice, we cry for justice for innocent victims of oppression, and we pray for biblical justice against God's enemies.
 Amos tells us that God requires justice more than sacrifices and offerings.
 In fact, God says to “let justice roll on like a river, righteousness like a never-failing stream” (Amos 5:24 NIV).
-But how do we as believers live out biblical justice in our daily lives and interactions with others?
+Others (most notably Martin Luther King, Jr.) paraphrased the verse as "let justice roll down like a river."
+This is a powerful image, but how do we live it out?
+How do we as believers live out biblical justice in our daily lives?

 What Is Biblical Justice?

 While justice is mentioned nearly 160 times in the Bible, there is no singular definition for our English equivalent.
 Throughout the Old Testament, justice was mostly retributive (known as lex talionis).
 God instituted this type of justice, which was to flow as freely and abundantly as a river, to make sure the wrong-doer was punished, but also that the punishment did not surpass their crime.
 This equal and opposite reaction to the crime helped to stop the never-ending cycle of vengeance.